HomeBlogFuture of gas boilers

 Scotland runs separate support through Home Energy Scotland, and Northern Ireland has its own arrangements, so don't assume the £7,500 figure applies across the whole UK.
 For the full detail, see our guide to the Boiler Upgrade Scheme.

 Gas-safety note: removing an old gas boiler and disconnecting it from the supply is gas work and must be done by a Gas Safe registered engineer — check them on the Gas Safe Register.
 "CORGI" was the old registration body but it was replaced by Gas Safe in 2009, so always look for Gas Safe today.
-If you ever smell gas, call the national gas emergency line on 0800 111 999.

 What about hydrogen?